 Miss Tahloulah May is a modular synthesist and composer.
 MTM is all about respecting Hip Hop’s heritage and culture while adding her own vision.
 DAWless production of a mixture of Techno, Electro and Hip Hop is her signature.
 With her modular system (nicknamed SapG), drum machines and live drums she produces music straight from the soul.

-Miss Tahloulah May (Gwendela van der Wel) was born September 1986 in Paramaribo (Surinam).
-Inspired by her mother, she developed an interest in Soul, Funk, Jazz, Kaseko (Surinamese traditional folk music) and Caribbean tunes at a young age.
-Around 1994 she started to develop her love for Hip Hop music and the culture.
-The way creative boundries were pushed within the entire Hip Hop culture and all of it’s subcultures inspired her to look for her own musical and creative identity.
-This lead to her finding her musical voice decades later.
+Miss Tahloulah May was born September 1986 in Paramaribo (Surinam).
+Inspired by her mother, she developed an interest in all sorts of music like Soul, Funk, Jazz and Electronic music at a young age.
+Around 1994 she started to develop her love for Hip Hop and Electronic music and the Hip Hop culture.
+The way creative boundries were pushed within these musical fields inspired her to look for her own musical and creative identity.
+This lead to her finding her musical path decades later.

-- Kangoloops (Lofi album, 2020)
+- Kangoloops (2020)

-“I strive to compose and share creative Hip Hop instrumentals that ooze passion, authenticity and my love for the history of the culture and all of it’s subcultures.
-The Hip Hop culture’s foundation lies in creativity, skill and thinkin’ outside the box.
+“I strive to compose and share creative instrumentals that ooze passion, authenticity and my love for the history of the Hip Hop culture.
+The culture’s foundation lies in creativity, skill and thinkin’ outside the box.
 That’s a powerful base that needs to be preserved.” - Miss Tahloulah May